Great Expectations from God | Biblical Expectations Are Keys to His Blessings

 - •• (vs. 15) The things of God come to us from God the Father to His Son Jesus, then to us via the Holy Spirit.
 Notice the full involvement of the Trinity (Father, Son, and Holy Spirit).
 And what comes to us? — “ALL things that the Father hath”!

-- •• Raise your expectations:
+- •• Develop biblically-supported high expectations:

 - • For the full range of the gifts of the Holy Spirit (1 Corinthians 12:7-10)